canonical/deepseek-r1-snap/README.md

 - Intel Meteor Lake-P [Intel Arc Graphics]
 - Intel Raptor Lake-S UHD Graphics

+The Intel stacks make use of OpenVINO Model Server.
+It has the OpenAI-compatible API available under the `/v3` base path.
-The API calls using OpenVINO Model Server engine in this snap need to set their model to [`DeepSeek-R1-Distill-Qwen-7B-ov-int4`](components/model-distill-qwen-7b-openvino-int4/).
+It also requires the `model` field in the API requests to be set to [`DeepSeek-R1-Distill-Qwen-7B-ov-int4`](components/model-distill-qwen-7b-openvino-int4/).

 For example:
 ```